Georgetown-University-Libraries/testManifests/PITCHME.md

   - Server Impact of Asset Storage Choice
   - Run image server on the DG server?
 - Storage impact of IIIF Asset Creation
+- Decision: Run image server on separate box from DSpace

 ---